capawesome-team/capacitor-firebase/packages/authentication/README.md

 isSignInWithEmailLink(options: IsSignInWithEmailLinkOptions) => Promise<IsSignInWithEmailLinkResult>
 ```

-Checks if an incoming link is a sign-in with email link suitable for signInWithEmailLink.
+Checks if an incoming link is a sign-in with email link suitable for `signInWithEmailLink`.

 | Param         | Type                                                                                  |
 | ------------- | ------------------------------------------------------------------------------------- |